 In addition, for a multi-band capable IAB, the following step shall apply:

-6) For multi-band capable IAB and single band tests, repeat the steps above per involved band where single carrier test models shall apply, with no carrier activated in the other band.
-In addition, when contiguous CA is supported, single band test configurations and test models shall apply with no carrier activated in the other band.6.6.2.5 Test requirements
+For multi-band capable IAB and single band tests, repeat the steps above per involved band where single carrier test models shall apply, with no carrier activated in the other band.
+In addition, when contiguous CA is supported, single band test configurations and test models shall apply with no carrier activated in the other band.

+If IAB simultaneous transmission is declared to be supported (see D.XX in table 4.6-1), connectors for IAB-MT and IAB-DU may be tested simultaneously as shown in figure D.1.1 (shared connector or separate connectors for IAB-DU and IAB-MT are not precluded for IAB simultaneous transmission).

+6.6.2.5 Test requirements

 The occupied bandwidth for each carrier shall be less than the channel bandwidth as defined in TS 38.174 [2], table 5.3.5-1.
 For contiguous CA, the occupied bandwidth shall be less than or equal to the aggregated IAB channel bandwidth as defined in TS 38.174 [2], clause 5.3A.